binhqnguyen/binhqnguyen.github.io/_pages/about.md

 I am currently at Charter Communications' Advanced Engineering in Denver CO working on network orchestration.

 I am interested in **Mobile Networking, Software-defined Networking and Distributed Systems**.
-When at the University of Utah, I worked with [Kobus](http://www.cs.utah.edu/~kobus).
+When at the University of Utah, I worked with [Kobus](http://www.cs.utah.edu/~kobus) who was my advisor.
 I also contributed to the [PhantomNet testbed](http://www.phantomnet.org/) (previous effort of the [POWDER](https://powderwireless.net/) city-scale wireless testbed).

 Contact: **luminbinh (obvious missing) gmail.com**